dherl0623/wifi-deauth/README.md

 <h1>Inspiration Credit</h1>
-Original "wifi jammer" code credit goes to Dan McInerney. <link>https://github.com/DanMcInerney/wifijammer</link> This script works really well, and I recommed you check it out!
+Original "wifi jammer" code credit goes to Dan McInerney. <link>https://github.com/DanMcInerney/wifijammer</link> This script works really well, and I recommend you check it out!
 <p>

 This is my very first bash script, and I would love to hear any suggestions you have or problems you run into as I would like to